-Barcelona, where I live, is in the midst of a drought.
-It hadn’t rained for weeks until one recent afternoon when the storm clouds rolled in and the sky opened up, finally cleansing the city of its thick political tension and soaking me to the bone as I happily marched through puddles to the local market.
+Barcelona, where I live, was in the midst of a drought.
+It hadn’t rained for weeks until one afternoon when the storm clouds rolled in and the sky opened up, finally cleansing the city of its thick political tension and soaking me to the bone as I happily marched through puddles to the local market.

 The capital of Catalonia is hardly a rain-prone destination, but the downpour continued for two more days and the city revealed itself to me in new ways.
 I started thinking about the merits of a purposefully wet vacation.

 It’s not something most travelers do—seek out stormy weather on holiday—but “rain tourism” is becoming an actual thing, and its appeal is undeniable: Wet weather has the magical effect of allowing a tourist to feel like a local.

 The trend has parallels in the global adoption of the Danish concept of hygge—that snug sensation that comes from sitting by the fire as the elements go wild outside.
 Travelers are purposefully placing themselves in chillier climates as a setup for the warming sensation that comes later in the day.

 And with more and more travelers boarding planes in search of a sense of calm, a rainy day can be cheaper and more enjoyable path to serenity than a full spa service or silent meditation retreat.

 Phil Torres is a biologist and science communicator who travels around the world.
 Follow his Instagram and you’ll get a firsthand account of how he embraces rain from the Adirondacks to Asia, all while making it look like the dream getaway.

 When AFAR caught up with Torres, he had just experienced a rainstorm on the island of Borneo and was enthusiastic about sharing the joys of finding himself in the midst of a rainy day.